neuropsychology/Courses/Statistics/R/English/Introduction.md

 #### Initialization

 Create a folder where you will store your project (the data, scripts, plots...).
-Place your data in this folder.
+Usually you would place your data in this folder.
 For this training, we will use the "personality" dataset available within the neuropsychology package.
 So right click on [this link](https://raw.githubusercontent.com/neuropsychology/neuropsychology.R/master/data/personality.csv) and select "save the link under" to download the dataset, which ends with .csv.
 This format (.csv for comma separated values) is a standard light format used in statistics.
 You can open those files with almost any softwares (including Excel, Statistica, etc.)

 1. Once you have a folder (that you can name "Rcourse" for example), and the file personality.csv in it,
 2. Open RStudio.
 Click on file -> new file -> R script.
 Then click on "save as", navigate to your project directory and save it there, with the personality.csv file.